The face that inspired the "stubble" setting on electric razors.

-In the fourth Ace Attorney game, Phoenix Wright sports one, signifying his significant change in life and personality.
+In the fourth game, Phoenix Wright sports one, signifying his significant change in life and personality.

-Gumshoe does, along with a perpetual bandage over what is presumably a shaving cut.
-Since everyone in the games only has one sprite (unless time travel or costume change involved), he never changes.
+Gumshoe has this, along with a perpetual bandage over what is presumably a shaving cut.
+Since everyone in the games only has one sprite (unless time travel or costume change is involved), he never changes.

 The default facial preset for Mass Effect's male Commander Shepard — which is a head-scan of Dutch fashion model Mark Vanderloo — has an impressive one of these, as well as a variation of stubble available for customized faces.

 Shepard's lieutenant, Kaidan Alenko, also has this.
-It's even more apparent with the third instalments's improved textures.
+It's even more apparent with the third installments' improved textures.

 Joker has one that's on its way to become a Badass Beard.
 In the first game, he even jokes he'll have to turn down a medal because the brass will want him to shave, which is not going to happen as he's "spent seven weeks growing this baby".

 Volke, an assassin in the Fire Emblem series, has permanent stubble in Path of Radiance.
 He also happens to be one of the most badass and wittiest characters in the game.
 In the sequel, Radiant Dawn, he's wearing a scarf that covers his chin, but he exchanges the stubble for even more badass lines.